parca-dev/parca-agent/CONTRIBUTING.md

 questions: what changed and why.
 The subject line should feature the what and the body of the commit should describe the why.

-When creating a commit with `git`, a sign-off can be added with the [-s option](https://git-scm.com/docs/git-commit#git-commit--s).
-The sign-off is stored as part of the commit message itself, as a line of the format:

-`Signed-off-by: Full Name <email>`

 ```